|About the Remedial Measures Program||

 The education program helps participants learn about:

-The treatment program helps participants to:
+The treatment Workshop helps participants to:

 The program is 16 hours in length.
 It includes discussions, exercises, group work and personal planning.

-If you have received an assessment you must complete a follow-up interview six months after finishing your education or treatment program.
+If you have received an assessment you must complete a follow-up interview six months after finishing your education or treatment workshop.
 The follow-up interview takes about 30 minutes.
 It is your responsibility to arrange for your follow-up interview, which can be done in person or by telephone.
 The follow-up interview:

 |*Drivers convicted of an impaired driving offence committed on or after December 23, 2001 are subject to ignition interlock requirements.
 For more information about ignition interlock, please contact the Ministry of Transportation of Ontario at 1-800-387-3445 or 416-235-2999.
 For installation, please call Guardian Interlock Systems at 1-866-OK-TO-DRIVE or 1-866-658-6374.|